fuseproject Breathes Fresh Air Into the Coway Airmega Icon

 And indeed the Airmega Icon presents itself as a style-conscious air purifier, utilizing a soft neutral color palette of gray and pink tones, furniture feet, textile cover, and faux wood finish to impart the air cleaning device with the presence of a side table rather than a plug-in appliance.
 The slim shallow footprint (22.3 x 8.8 x 21.4 inches) makes the air purifier practical to place against a wall or to the side of a sofa without bringing too much attention to itself but also being conveniently close by where fresh air is most needed.

 The Airmega Icon’s fabric cover is also water and stain resistant, a thoughtful inclusion for a device that invites use as a side table (though we’d be averse to placing a drink on top of it).
 Coway also points out the height was intentionally measured to match the average height of a bed, another room where air quality is vital.

 The concept of an air purifier as a furnishing is further fortified by the Airmega Icon’s touch activated LED-illuminated controls, technology concealed under a wood veneer panel.
 The surface top also doubles up as a wireless charging station for mobile devices, a convenient albeit surprising inclusion.
 Real-time air quality is monitored and indicated using an LED color display that spills across the grills as an ambient light, changing depending on air quality level.
 Thankfully Coway has included the option to turn off any/all illumination manually; a night light sensor also detects light intensity in a room and automatically dims when in Smart mode.

-The Airmega Icon is available for pre-order at Coway.com today, with a future updated iteration, the Airmega IconS, which will add wifi-connectivity using the Mobile IoCare app while also adding voice control through Amazon Alexa and Google Home.
+The Airmega Icon is available at Coway.com today, with a future updated iteration, the Airmega IconS, which will add wifi-connectivity using the Mobile IoCare app while also adding voice control through Amazon Alexa and Google Home.